awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-frauddetector-detector-eventvariable.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DefaultValue`  <a name="cfn-frauddetector-detector-eventvariable-defaultvalue"></a>
 The default value of the event variable\.
-This is required if you are providing the details of your variables instead of the Arn\.
+This is required if you are providing the details of your variables instead of the ARN\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)